gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

 In the specific instance we simulated a large number of games on the specific board.
 Using this data we were able to determine the mean rolls, as well and lower 5% and upper 95% bounds.

 In the general instance we again simulated a large number of games on boards with different means.
 We it an ordinary least squares model to the data, but saw two issues: some non-linearity of the data in certain ranges of the independent variable, and heteroscedacticity of the residuals.
-The next steps in this instance would be to consider transforming the data, or trying different models.